NVIDIA/NeMo-Guardrails/docs/README.md

 The [`examples` folder](../examples) contains multiple examples that showcase a particular aspect of using NeMo Guardrails.

 * [Bots](../examples/bots): This section includes two example configurations.

-  * [Hello World Bot](../examples/bots/hello-world): This basic configuration instructs the bot to greet the user using "Hello World!" and to not talk about politics or the stock market.
+  * [HelloWorldBot](../examples/bots/hello-world): This basic configuration instructs the bot to greet the user using "Hello World!" and to not talk about politics or the stock market.
-  * [Info Bot](../examples/bots/info): This more complex configuration includes topical rails, input and output moderation, retrieval augmented generation, fact-checking and hallucination detection.
+  * [InfoBot](../examples/bots/info): This more complex configuration includes topical rails, input and output moderation, retrieval augmented generation, fact-checking and hallucination detection.
 * [Configs](../examples/configs): These example configurations showcase specific NeMo Guardrails features, e.g., how to use various LLM providers, Retrieval Augmented Generation, streaming, red-teaming, authentication, etc.
 * [Notebooks](../examples/notebooks): These notebooks provide additional examples using Jupyter notebooks, e.g., creating a Pincone index that you can use with NeMo Guardrails.
 * [Scripts](../examples/scripts): These short scripts showcase various aspects of the main Python API.